peshwarxo/0xSec/README.md

 This is a lightweight keylogger built with Python for educational and ethical hacking simulations.

-🔧 Features
+🔧 Features:
 - Captures all keypresses using `pynput`
 - Saves logs to timestamped text files
 - Useful for red teaming, awareness, or detection training

-⚠️ Ethical Disclaimer
+⚠️ Ethical Disclaimer:
 This tool is for **educational use only**.
 Do not deploy it without **explicit consent** or in unauthorized environments.

-📦 Requirements
+📦 Requirements:
 bash
 pip install pynput